Daniel Ryan (actor)

 Daniel Ryan (born 1968 as Daniel O'Brien) is an English actor and writer.
 He is known for starring as Darren Alexander in the BBC drama comedy Linda Green, Andrew Gilligan in The Government Inspector, Andy Coulson in Steel River Blues and Kenny Reed in The Whistleblowers.
 His stage credits include Macbeth, A Midsummer Night's Dream and Richard III.
+Since 2019, he has played DI Tony Manning in The Bay.

 Early life

 Ryan was born in Culcheth near Warrington, Cheshire to parents who owned a bingo hall.
 He and his younger brother attended Culcheth High School.
 Despite playing in a school band called Darker Than Shark he was enthused by a RADA-educated drama teacher.
 He attended the Lancashire Schools Arts Workshop in North Wales, before being accepted into LAMDA.